 I don’t have the answers for excellent management paradigms, but here are a few things I would want to incorporate and test in some form or another.

-- I think the hierarchy has outlived its usefulness.
-There are too many points of failure in the branching hiearchy.
-Whether it is grift, power, discrimination, bullying, favoritism, incompetence, you name it.
+- I think the organizational hierarchy has outlived its usefulness.
+There are too many points of failure in a branching hiearchy.
+Whether it is grift, power, discrimination, bullying, favoritism, incompetence, you name it, humans are humans.
 There are so many opportunities for failure in the classic branching hierarchy that I believe it needs to go.

 - I also spent quite a bit of time thinking about scaling agile organizations where groups of skilled senior members of various departments acted as highly involved team management reviewing recommendations, making level appropriate decisions, delegating responsibility, and providing guidance for the agile teams.
 The patterns established by the Scaled Agile Framework (SAFE) council were quite impressive in my opinion although I did not enjoy the chance to implement them.